corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/cordap-template/overview/_index.md

 ---
 date: '2023-06-21'
-title: "CSDE Overview"
+title: "Overview"
+description: Learn about the contents of the CorDapp template.
 menu:
   corda52:
     parent: corda52-develop-get-started
-    identifier: corda52-csde-overview
+    identifier: corda52-runtime-plugin-overview
     weight: 2050

 ---
-# CSDE Overview
+# CorDapp Template Overview

-This section provides an overview of the content of CSDE.
+This section provides an overview of the content of the CorDapp template.
 It contains the following:

 * [Project Structure](#project-structure)
 * [Gradle Helpers for the Combined Worker](#gradle-helpers-for-the-combined-worker)